live-wire/journal/README.md

 - Experimenting with sine-wavelets!
 Trying to create complex randomized sine-waves with varying [amplitude, wavelength (cropping the wave), stretch factor (making the wave span less or more than 2pi) and ground (the base of the wave which is 0 by default)].
 - `Idea: Will it be possible to model the matrix-profile as sine-wavelets using regression ?`
 - `Idea for RealTime: Learn a wavelet-like-sequence-of-frames from the given video that represents a repetition`
+- `Idea: more than one frame at a time to the matrix profile`

 ---
 `Dec 2, 2018`